benibela/xidel/readme.txt

   4*) Templates, a simplified version of the page, in which the values you want to extract are annotated

-  5 ) Multipage templates, i.e. a file that contain templates for several pages
+  5 ) Multipage templates, i.e. a file that contains templates for several pages

 The kinds marked with a * are automatically detected, the other ones have to be activated with the extract-kind option.
-CSS Selectors are also "autodetected", if they are written as css("..."), and XQuery expressions are detected, if they start with "xquery version "1.0"; ".
+CSS Selectors are also "autodetected", if they are written as css("..."), XQuery expressions are detected, if they start with "xquery version "1.0"; ".
 See the sections below for a more detailed description of each expression kind.